 - Location: HEC312, FAU Downtown Campus & via Zoom

 Non-member – $25

 One-time guest pass, Member or Non-member at the door – $25.

 About the Instructor

-Dr. Timothy O. Lenz is a Professor of Political Science at Florida Atlantic University.
-He received his Ph.D. in political science from the University of Minnesota.
+Timothy O. Lenz, Ph.D. is a professor of political science at Florida Atlantic University.
+He earned his doctoral degree in political science from the University of Minnesota.
 He has been an FAU faculty member since 1985.
-His primary areas of teaching and research are in the Political Science subfields of public law (the Constitution; the courts; civil rights and liberties; and law and American society) and American government (immigration policy; environmental policy; religion and politics; and political violence).
+His primary areas of teaching and research are in the political science subfields of public law (the U.S. Constitution; the courts; civil rights and liberties; and law and American society) and American government (immigration policy; environmental policy; religion and politics; and political violence).